hbkworld/open-api-tutorials/tutorials/streaming_interpretation.md

 Skipping past the function definitions at the top, the example code performs two principal tasks:

-* reads measurement data from the file, and stores it in the `data` collection in memory
+* Reads measurement data from the file, and stores it in the `data` collection in memory
-* plots and prints information about the measurement from the contents of `data`
+* Plots and prints information about the measurement from the contents of `data`

 While the current implementation reads data from a file, it should be straightforward to convert the code to reading real-time data from a socket connected to a LAN-XI module, enabling live display of data.